Sensory ecology

 Once the form has been filled in and signed by your head of department, the form should be scanned and sent back to us by email as a PDF document (email to Sensory [dot] Ecology [at] biol [dot] lu [dot] se).

-Please do this by 15 August in the year of the course.
+Please pay the course fee, and send us your Agreement Form, by 15 August in the year of the course.

 Contact information